top of page

 Ambras Castle, located near Innsbruck, has a long history and many interesting architectural features.
 Built in the 16th century, the castle originally served as a residence for Austrian rulers.
 Today, it houses a museum housing collections of weapons, art, and historical artifacts.

-TYROL: HISTORY OF THE COAT OF ARMS
+TYROL: COAT OF ARMS' HISTORY

 Tyrolean eagle